 Another unique component to Boat Tail is a collaboration with Swiss watchmaker Bovet.
 “The clients mentioned to us very early in the project that they have three great passions in life: Rolls-Royce motorcars, horology, and fine writing instruments,” Alex explains.
 “So, we included a discreet area within the car for the personal pen of the client’s family to be stowed, but the most significant part was the collaboration with Bovet.
 The client hated having his bespoke timepieces on his wrist while driving because they are quite heavy, so we developed a way for the watch to be placed into the instrument panel with the face showing so that it becomes a functioning timekeeping element.
 It took three years to design a unique mechanism that causes no magnetic or other interference with the watch’s tourbillon movement.”

 The instrument panel dials are also adorned with a decorative technique named guilloché, more commonly perfected in the workshops of fine jewellers and watchmakers.

 With coachbuilding back in the fold at Rolls-Royce, how big is the demand, and is the next project already underway, I wonder aloud.
 “There are successive projects underway, and we have more interest than we can realise,” Alex admits.
 “And therein lies the art of coachbuilding, because some things must remain to be very, very precious in a vast ocean.
 We very much intend to keep it so, and it’s also what our clients are demanding of us as well.”

 (Hero and featured image: Boat tail marks a triumphant return of coachbuilding at Rolls-Royce Motorcars)

-This story was first published in the August 2021 issue of Prestige Thailand.
+This story first published on Prestige Thailand.